Arthur G. Cohen: Additional Investments

 In addition to Arlen, Cohen continued to invest in real estate, lodging, restaurants, aviation, and manufacturing industries.
 Some projects include the development of the David Childs designed Worldwide Plaza and the Crowne Plaza Hotel in Times Square with William Zeckendorf Jr., the Peninsula Hotel in New York City, the Hotel Pennsylvania, the Whitehall Building in Battery Park, Fifth Avenue Tower, The Taft Hotel and Manhattan Mall.

 Alongside real estate investor Jeff Gural, Cohen was also a partner with David Walentas in the 1979 acquisition of two million square feet of industrial buildings in Dumbo, Brooklyn.

 Partnership with Ian Schrager

-Cohen partnered with hotelier Ian Schrager in creating some of the first boutique hotels in New York City at a time in which Schrager had much difficulty attracting more conventional sources of financing.
+Cohen partnered with hotelier Ian Schrager in creating some of the first boutique hotels in New York City at a time when Schrager had much difficulty attracting more conventional sources of financing.
 The partnership resulted in the acquisition and renovation of hotels such as the Philippe Starck-designed Royalton Hotel and Paramount Hotel, as well as the Barbizon Hotel.